 When to suspect an allergic cause

-Allergic causes for isolated angioedema are rare but should be suspected with short-lived episodes of swelling that occur under similar circumstances, such as after taking certain foods or medicines.
-Allergy to foods or drugs usually causes urticaria (hives) or itching as well as angioedema at the same time.
+Allergic causes for isolated angioedema are rare but should be suspected with short-lived episodes of swelling that occur under similar situations, such as after taking certain foods or medicinations.
+Allergy to foods or drugs usually causes hives (urticaria), or itching as well as angioedema at the same time.

 Swellings that can look like angioedema

-- Contact allergy (such as from animals or plants) is usually localised to the site of direct contact and is often itchy, short-lived, does not cause internal swelling and causes blistering rashes that weep and peel after a few days.
+- Contact allergy from animals or plants is usually localised to the site of direct contact.
+It is often itchy, short-lived, does not cause internal swelling and causes blistering rashes that weep and peel after a few days.

-- Animal allergy can cause itchy urticaria (hives) and angioedema, but is almost always accompanied by severe allergic rhinitis (hay fever) and/or asthma.
+- Animal allergy can cause itchy hives (urticaria) and angioedema, but occurs mostly with severe hay fever (allergic rhinitis) and/or asthma.

-- Insect stings from bees, wasps and some ants can cause severe local reactions, but these are usually transient and obvious.
+- Insect stings from bees, wasps and some ants can cause severe local and temporary swelling.

 How long does angioedema last?